 {{y.day}}: {{y.slot}}

-Gastric bypass surgery helps obese people to lose weight and improve their health.
-The surgery shrinks the pathway for food absorption by bypassing a part of the digestive system.
+Gastric bypass surgery is generally performed on obese people to help them lose weight and improve their overall health.
+This type of surgery works by shrinking the pathway for food absorption by bypassing a portion of the digestive system.

 Purpose: